 888webhost- No confirmation email received.

 x10Hosting - No ads or redirects.
-Nice interface and FileManager.
+Nice interface and FileManager and ability to upload files larger than 4 MB.
 Access to MySQL and phpMyAdmin is difficult.
 Account is deactivated after one month of non-use (no sign-in).
 Files over ~20 MB automatically deleted after one day.

 Amazon Web Services (AWS)